Eyeing the next frontier, Miami law firms ramp up Cuba strategy

 Raul Castro took over the presidency in 2008 after ill health forced the retirement of his older brother, Fidel Castro, who had led the Cuban Revolution in 1959.

-“Some of our older members don’t want to see any relations until the current regime is out of power altogether,” Crespo said, citing the personal trauma of being uprooted from Cuba.
+“Some of our older members don’t want to see any relations until the current regime is out of power altogether,” he said, citing the personal trauma of being uprooted from Cuba.

 Many Cuban-Americans disagree, especially the younger generation.